SDL-Hercules-390/hyperion/readme/README.HRAF.md

 The Host Resource Access Facility (HRAF) provides direct access to host resources by a Hercules guest program operating in privileged operation state via a Hercules supplied DIAGNOSE code X'F18'.

 DIAGNOSE X'F18' utilizes a set of subcodes for selection of the type of resource and the mechanism in use by the program.
-Additionally, a subcode allows the DIAGNOSE X'F18' functionality to be queried for the capabilitites provided.
+Additionally, a subcode allows the DIAGNOSE X'F18' functionality to be queried for the capabilities provided.
 As the functionality is enhanced over time, the query subcode will report a new version number.

 ## General Register Usage